 How to configure the router?

-They are required few steps to implement SSH RSA User authentication feature.
-For istance, to associate the “ciscozine” username with my pubblic key:
+For istance, to associate the “ciscozine” username with the public key:

 Ciscozine(config)#ip ssh pubkey-chain Ciscozine(conf-ssh-pubkey)#username ciscozine Ciscozine(conf-ssh-pubkey-user)#key-string Ciscozine(conf-ssh-pubkey-data)#$yc2EAAAADAQABAQQQAQC8IV2QIeshErol+zzo4Uh7pvL9vwXXAi1R Ciscozine(conf-ssh-pubkey-data)#$SrM71X600nAY9TJI6lv0qbRoc3Kw9Utxzc3LR5ZtpRS333zhF7aNX Ciscozine(conf-ssh-pubkey-data)#$mKvo9k3+5gdVsoy8NXTny5+Q1I2q0xvA666lZNMvujgWynBgBe+gc Ciscozine(conf-ssh-pubkey-data)#$BVgCu3/Jm2TjeLY+5/9L1T54lfVPKxijAHtZPnV3ToIVZTn7LWgHA Ciscozine(conf-ssh-pubkey-data)#$qY5RXcIbfxxxdgEjC6iU5mVXN3NcZkigVdadoZGJIo0lVRIcGLLyC Ciscozine(conf-ssh-pubkey-data)#cvnDvAlQzBSJFhsabcV1E3IVagNHyz/HrH/4fZBAKXuJabcgYi2n Ciscozine(conf-ssh-pubkey-data)#exit Ciscozine(conf-ssh-pubkey-user)#exit Ciscozine(conf-ssh-pubkey)#exit Ciscozine(config)#exit Ciscozine#